 2. Beneficial for beginners with small accounts

-I believe that demo trading is way different from real trading, a new trader needs to practice their strategy on a small real account before they actually start trading with a large account.
+I believe that demo trading is way different from real trading, a new trader needs to practice their strategy on a small real account before they start trading with a large account.

-Without leverage, practicing on the small account can be a very annoying and slow process as you won't be able to grab more than one opportunity at a time with small account size and no leverage.
+Without leverage, practicing on the small account can be a very annoying and slow process as you won't be able to grab more than one opportunity at a time with a small account size and no leverage.

 Disadvantages of leverage